Multitask Gaussian Process with Hierarchical Latent Interactions: Experiments

-We compare GCSM-CC with existing MTGP methods, namely SM-LMC, CSM, MOSM.
-First we show the ability of GCSM-CC to model a mixed signal sampled from a Gaussian distribution, its integral and derivative.
-Then we use GCSM-CC for prediction tasks on a real-world problem with three sensor array datasets\footnote{http://slb.nu/slbanalys/historiska-data-luft/} related to air pollution monitoring: Nitrogen oxide (NO) concentration, Ozone concentration, and PM10 concentration extrapolating.
-We implemented our models in Tensorflow \cite{Abadi2016c} and GPflow \cite{Matthews2017} to improve scalability and to facilitate gradient computation.
-The open source codes will be made available.
-In all experiments we use the mean absolute error ${\mathrm {MAE} ={{\sum _{i=1}^{n}\left|y_{i}-\tilde{y}_{i}\right|}/{n}}}$ as performance metric.
+In this section, we compare GCSM-CC with some existing MTGPs \cite{bonilla2008multi,wilson2012gaussian,Ulrich2015a,Parra2017}.
+First we show the ability of GCSM-CC to simultaneously model multiple incomplete signals sampled from a GP, its integral and derivative.
+Then we use GCSM-CC for prediction tasks on a real-world problem with sensor signals \footnote{http://slb.nu/slbanalys/historiska-data-luft/} related to air pollution monitoring: Nitrogen oxide (NO) concentration.
+For both the synthetic and real-world datasets, we follow the experimental setting in \cite{Alvarez2011,Parra2017} to generate incomplete signal.
+However, we observed that in the considered experimental setting it is not difficult to capture correlation between tasks because the training data in one signal has a consecutive intersection with the training data of another signal.
+In particular, we consider a more challenging task that does not involve consecutive intersection of training data between tasks and consider also a signal recovery.
+We implemented our models using GPflow \cite{Matthews2017} to improve scalability and facilitate gradient computation.
+The open source codes will be made available soon.
+We use the mean absolute error ${\mathrm {MAE} ={{\sum _{i=1}^{n}\big|y_{i}-\tilde{y}_{i}\big|}/{n}}}$ as performance metric.